The 6 Best Ecommerce Platforms for Small Businesses

 Using Squarespace, editing your web design is a really pleasant experience, and feels much smoother than using Shopify, GoDaddy or Square.
 Unlike most website editors we’ve tested (see our GoDaddy review for comparison), you can actually move every text box or image to the precise position you’d like.

-Squarespace updated its editing experience this year so that a grid appears in the background when you click and drag design elements.
+Squarespace’s editor has a grid that appears in the background when you click and drag design elements.
 This makes it easy to line them up evenly with others on the page.

 Squarespace Pricing